brentvatne/brentvatne.github.io/_posts/2015-05-21-react-native-intro-talk.markdown

 I had a great time talking about React Native last night at the OpenDNS Open Late meetup.
 Special thanks to @vjeux, @ide, @adamcooper and
 @mikemartinson for reading over my slides beforehand.
+Also big thanks to
+@jsierles for his work on the [React Native Playgaround](https://rnplay.org/), and @appetizeio for hosting the simulators.

 I also wanted to note that although at times during the presentation I speak a bit harshly about other approaches to mobile app development,